Audit · Open Source

 Open source, six languages, your first hash-chained event in five minutes.
 Add membrane and fleet when you need belief and the fleet view.

-The audit substrate for distributed systems — and the belief layer for the AI agents on top of them.
+The audit substrate for distributed systems.
+The belief layer for the AI agents on top of them.